mojganmoradi707/starter-hugo-academic-mojgan/content/home/accomplishments.md

     date_end: ''
     date_start: '2012-01-01'
     description: ''
-    organization: Institute of Applied Science Technology Jahad Daneshgahi
+    organization: University of applied science, culture and art of Tehran municipality
     organization_url: https://mojganmoradi.com
-    title: The top student in the Associate's degree Institute of Applied Science Technology Jahad Daneshgahi
+    title: The top student in the Associate's degree University of applied science, culture and art of Tehran municipality
     url: ''

 design: